 Mold: type of fungus that grows as a thread-like structure, that can cause food spoilage but also plays a role in the production of certain foods, beverages, and antibiotics

-Inoculation: Introducing a mushroom spawn to a planting substrate
+Inoculation: introducing a mushroom spawn to a planting substrate

 Workshop attendees fill their grow bags with a substrate of spent coffee grounds and shredded paper.
 Photo credit: Tirzah Vogels.